 MVP development best practices for startups

-Developing an MVP is not easy.
+MVP development for startups is not easy.
 Although it may sound that way, there is a reason why research on the global startup ecosystem by Startup Genome found that 9 out of 10 startups fail at the MVP stage.
 MVP Best practices are essential guidelines that will help you envision and build a better product.

 At Volumetree, we ensure that our clients understand and follow these best practices for MVP development to create a product that their customers will love.
 Without further ado, here are the five best practices that every entrepreneur who is planning their startup’s MVP development must follow: